 I would say to anyone looking to get into it, focus on your strengths and what you’re curious about in the Unreal Engine, because it is a massive piece of software.
 Just like any 3D pipeline or 3D suite, you can do a lot within it.
 Definitely choose a focus and start with that because otherwise it will look way too big.
 If we had started thinking about learning motion capture and facial animation and this and that, there’s no way we would have done a short film in 30 days.
 Having a narrow set of rules, not to limit yourself, but to focus, is really important.

-Stay tuned for part 2 of the interview where Kevin and Luc will discuss the use of virtual cameras, lighting in Unreal and dive deeper into their virtual production experience.
+Head over to part 2 of the interview where Kevin and Luc discuss the use of virtual cameras, lighting in Unreal and dive deeper into their virtual production experience.

 Kevin Stewart Born in Paris, France and raised in Portugal until the age of 17, Kevin’s early fascination with movies was so strong his parents moved the family to Portland, Oregon to help facilitate his dream.
 After graduating from the School of Film and Television at Loyola Marymount, he spent several years as one of the main shooters for Funny or Die, working on projects with Will Farrell, Don Cheadle, and Steve Carell.
 His commercial work includes brands such as Starbucks, Adult Swim and Walgreens.
 Kevin recently shot the Rosa Parks biopic Behind the MovementBehind Movement for TV One, Blumhouse’s Unfriended: Dark WebUnfriended: Web and the award-winning indie success The Head HunterThe Hunter, which he co-wrote and produced.
 Luc Delamare Luc Delamare is a Los Angeles based Director of Photography whose initial passion for film developed as a self taught visual effects compositor.
 Born in Silicon Valley, Luc Delamare grew up splitting his time between his hometown of Los Altos and Southern France.
 Following his formal education at the School of Film and Television at Loyola Marymount, Luc has built an extensive portfolio that encompasses a diverse array of formats and genres, including feature film, documentary, web series, music videos, and now virtual production.
 Luc’s commercial DP work has featured personalities such as Olivia Munn, Alex Morgan and Canelo Alvarez.
 As a VFX supervisor he has worked with various clients including Apple, NASA, Western Union, Vivo, and 20th Century Fox.